-Be affirmative: formulate a standard that is in the affirmative (i.e., says what the defendant should have done or how he should behave), not negative (i.e., “Don’t do what you just did!”)
+Be affirmative: formulate a duty of care in the affirmative (i.e., say what the defendant should have done or how he should behave), not negative (i.e., “Don’t do what you just did!”)

-Watch this video for a deeper dive on these three tips on the standard of care:
+Watch this video for a deeper dive on these three tips:

 I promised not to be so negative, but to tell you what you should do.